celo-org/celo-monorepo/packages/docs/celo-holder-guide/quick-start.md

 You'll need to press right on the Ledger several times to review details of the transactions, then when the device says "Accept and send" press both buttons together.

-Check that the `ReleaseGold` contract address is associated with a registered Locked Gold Account:
+Check that the `ReleaseGold` contract address is associated with a registered Locked Gold (CELO) Account:

 ```bash
 celocli account:show $CELO_RG_ADDRESS
 ```

-Now, using the proof-of-possession you generated above, as the Locked Gold Account account, you will authorize the vote signing key to vote on the Locked Gold Account's behalf:
+Now, using the proof-of-possession you generated above, as the Locked Gold (CELO) Account account, you will authorize the vote signing key to vote on the Locked Gold Account's behalf:

 ```bash
 # Using the Beneficiary Ledger